Why should autoencoders work?: Theorem cannot be made global

-Theorem~\ref{th:pac} asserts that arbitrarily accurate autoencoding is always possible on the complement of a closed subset $K_0 \subset K$ having arbitrarily small positive intrinsic measure.
+Theorem~\ref{th:pac} asserts that arbitrarily accurate autoencoding is always possible on the complement of a closed subset $K_0 \subseteq K$ having arbitrarily small positive intrinsic measure.
 This leads one to ask whether that result can be improved by imposing further ``smallness'' conditions on $K_0$.
 For example, rather than small positive measure, can one require that $K_0$ has measure zero?
-Alternatively, can one require that $K_0$ is small in the Baire sense (meagre)?
-In either case, the complement of $K_0$ in $K$ would be dense, so the ability to arbitrarily accurately autoencode $K\setminus K_0$ as in Theorem~\ref{th:pac} would imply the same for all of $K$ (by continuity).
+Alternatively, can one require that $K_0$ is small in the Baire sense, i.e., meager (\S \ref{subapp:diff-top})?
+In either case, the complement $K\setminus K_0$ of $K_0$ in $K$ would be dense, so the ability to arbitrarily accurately autoencode $K\setminus K_0$ as in Theorem~\ref{th:pac} would imply the same for all of $K$.
+This is because continuity implies that the inequality \eqref{eq:main-sup-eps} also holds with $K\setminus K_0$ replaced by its closure $\cl(K\setminus K_0)$, and $\cl(K\setminus K_0) = K$ if $K\setminus K_0$ is dense in $K$.

 The following Theorem~\ref{th:no-go-intro} eliminates the possibility of such extensions by showing that, for a broad class of $K$, the maximal autoencoder error on $K$ is bounded below by the \concept{reach} $\rch\geq 0$ of $K$, a constant depending only on $K$.
-Here $\rch$ is defined to be the largest number such that any $x\in \R^n$ satisfying $\dist{x}{K} < \rch$ has a unique nearest point on $K$ \cite{federer1959curvature,aamari2019estimating,berenfeld2022estimating,fefferman2016testing,pmlr-v75-fefferman18a}.
+Here $\rch$ is defined to be the largest number such that any $x\in \R^n$ satisfying $\dist{x}{K} < \rch$ has a unique nearest point on $K$ \citep{federer1959curvature,aamari2019estimating,berenfeld2022estimating,fefferman2016testing,pmlr-v75-fefferman18a}.
 Figure~\ref{fig:reach} illustrates this concept.

-\begin{Rem} The example $K\coloneqq \{0\}\cup\{1/n\colon n\in \N_{\geq 1}\}\subset \R$ shows that a compact subset of a Euclidean space need not have a positive reach $\rch \geq 0$.
+\begin{Rem} The example $K\coloneqq \{0\}\cup\{1/n\colon n\in \N\}\subseteq \R$ shows that a compact subset of a Euclidean space need not have a positive reach $\rch \geq 0$.
 However, $\rch > 0$ if $K$ is a compact smoothly embedded submanifold (cf. \eqref{eq:reach-ineq} below). \end{Rem}